iwatkot/py3xui/py3xui/api/README.md

 This class provides a high-level interface to interact with the XUI API.
 Access to the client, inbound, and database APIs is provided through this class.

+The `custom_certificate_path` allows specifying a custom certificate file for TLS verification.
+When this path is provided and `use_tls_verify` is set to `True` (default), the API uses this certificate for TLS verification instead of the system's default CA bundle.
+If `use_tls_verify` is set to `False`, TLS verification is disabled, which can be useful for development environments.

+**Security Warning**: Never disable TLS verification (use_tls_verify = False) in production.
+It significantly increases the risk of security threats like man-in-the-middle attacks.

 **Arguments**:

 - `host` _str_ - The XUI host URL.
 - `username` _str_ - The XUI username.
 - `password` _str_ - The XUI password.
+- `token` _str | None_ - The XUI secret token.
+- `use_tls_verify` _bool_ - Whether to verify the server TLS certificate.
+- `custom_certificate_path` _str | None_ - Path to a custom certificate file.
 - `logger` _Any | None_ - The logger, if not set, a dummy logger is used.

   Attributes and Properties: